 - In 2018/19 just 50 percent of survey respondents reported feeling very or somewhat confident in their appearance before attending a workshop.
 That increased to 92 percent following workshop participation.

 - This year 95 percent of respondents appreciated what they learned, and 96 percent found value in the program to improve self-image.

 - 97 percent of this year’s respondents found support through the Look Good Feel Better experience.

-- 96 percent of respondents indicated that the program was very or somewhat valuable in improving their self-image, and 98 percent would recommend Look Good Feel Better to another person with cancer.
+- 98 percent of this year’s respondents would recommend Look Good Feel Better to other women with cancer.

 For more information, please visit the Look Good Feel Better US site - lookgoodfeelbetter.org/worldcancerday